Quantal neurotransmitter release: Synaptic vesicle recycling

 The interaction between dynamin and syndapin, as described by Clayton et al. (2009), plays a key role in regulating both CME and ADBE.
 This regulation is activity-dependent: during low-frequency stimulation, CME ensures precise vesicle recycling, while during intense neuronal activity, ADBE provides a rapid, large-scale retrieval system to prevent membrane buildup.
 The balance between these two pathways allows neurons to adapt to different levels of synaptic demand and maintain transmission fidelity across a wide range of firing conditions.

+History

+The theory of Quantal neurotransmitter release was developed by Katz and Fatt in early 1950s following their experiments on frog neuromuscular junction.